gpadolina/DeepLearning-notes/DeepLearning/Conclusions.md

 The large majority of deep-learning researches upload any paper they write to arXiv shortly after completion.
 This allows them to plant a flag and claim a specific finding without waiting for a conference acceptance, which is necessary given the fast pace of research and the intense competition in the field.
 It also allows the field to move extremely fast: all new findings are immediately available for all to see and to build on.

+An important downside is that the sheer quatity of new papers posted every day on arXiv makes it impossible to even skim them all; and the fact that they aren't peer reviewed makes it difficult to identify those that are both important and high quality.